 First, let’s acknowledge that private school education is a choice.
 For many, having a car is not a choice.
 What car you’ll drive and how much you’re willing to spend are choices but to have a car or not is generally not a choice.
 Private school is a choice.
 No matter where you live, there is always a free public school option nearby.

 So, why invest in a private school education?
 Or worded differently, why invest in your child and their education?
 For most, it comes down to family values and parent priorities.
 Few of us can afford everything and anything we want so considering a private school education is about prioritizing family resources; mostly financial resources but also time and effort from parents to join a private school community.
 Unlike public schools, in private schools, we are enrolling and welcoming the whole family into our community, not just the student.

 So, what are some of the key benefits of this investment?

 Your child is known.
 With smaller classes than public schools and many Catholic schools, and hand-selected teachers, students are known.
 They are known for their gifts and strengths, but also for their anxieties and for the areas where they need encouragement and development.
 And when students feel that they are known and valued, they feel safe, in the truest sense of the word.
 And students who are known, valued, and feel safe will flourish with confidence.

 Your child is a person and a student.
 The backbone of any private school is its mission and understanding the mission is a key component for families in the school decision-making process.
 Private schools care as much about who their students will become as they care about what they will become.
-Private schools instill values, develop habits of heart and mind, encourage service and community engagement, and look to develop beyond the academic to include the social, emotional growth of each child.
+Private schools instill values, develop habits of heart and mind, encourage service and community engagement, and look to develop beyond the academic to include the social, and emotional growth of each child.